MNKolombage/GoMateApp/README_TRANSPORT.md

 - Press `a` for Android
 - Press `i` for iOS
 - Scan QR code with Expo Go app

+### 3. Test the App

+#### Login with DummyJSON API:

+- Username: `emilys`
+- Password: `emilyspass`

+Or register a new account locally!

+#### Browse Data:

+- Routes are fetched from DummyJSON Products API
+- Destinations are fetched from JSONPlaceholder Photos API
+- Pull down to refresh and fetch new data

+**No API keys needed!** All APIs are free and public.

 ## Project Structure